 But in something I would consider to be a hot SAR, you could get in touch with IRS CI, or even call Homeland Security.

-I should emphasize here, instead of going to your SAR review team, you can go directly to a law enforcement, federal law enforcement agency in your area to tell them about it.
+I should emphasize here, that instead of going to your SAR review team, you can go directly to a law enforcement, or federal law enforcement agency in your area to tell them about it.

 I have even asked whether they thought something was SAR-worthy or not.
 I had made law enforcement contacts through networking meetings.
 Those are great connections to have where you can actually reach out to them and say, I have this weird situation going on, do you think this is SAR-worthy?